canonical/microceph/README.md

 ## 👍 How Can I Contribute ?

-1. Checkout [Microceph Hacking Guide](/HACKING.md) to start building and contributing to the codebase.
+1. Checkout [MicroCeph Hacking Guide](/HACKING.md) to start building and contributing to the codebase.
 2. Excited about [MicroCeph](https://snapcraft.io/microceph) ?
 Join our [Stargazers](https://github.com/canonical/microceph/stargazers)
 3. Write reviews or tutorials to help spread the knowledge 📖
 4. Participate in [Pull Requests](https://github.com/canonical/microceph/pulls) and help fix [Issues](https://github.com/canonical/microceph/issues)